 Depending on the industry, some companies will require job applicants to take an intermediate Excel test to gain employment.
 Most tests will have a multiple-choice section and an interactive portion.
 However, some companies build the Excel test themselves, which means it likely will only have the interactive portion.
 The interactive portion will be administered either in Excel or through an Excel simulation platform.

 While multiple-choice questions might make one think it is easier, that’s not really the case here.
 To pass the multiple-choice section, testers will need to have a deep understanding of the application, the true name of sections of the application, such as ribbons, and have the screen layout memorized.
-The best way to pass an Excel intermediate exam is studying in advance, taking a Microsoft Excel intermediate training class, studying in advance of the test, and taking a few practice exams.
-It’s easy to find practice questions and tests online to help prepare for the intermediate exam.
+The best way to pass an intermediate exam is studying in advance, taking an intermediate Microsoft Excel training, studying in advance of the test, and taking a few practice exams.
+It’s easy to find practice questions and tests online to help prepare for the exam.